Richmond's Drinking Water

 Source: US Fish and Wildlife Service, Wetlands Mapper

-The Algonkian-speaking tribe that lived at the Fall Line of the James River in 1607 relied upon springs to provide drinking water.
-The first Europeans to settle the site, which was chartered as the City of Richmond in 1737, also drilled wells to supply individual houses.
+The Algonkian-speaking tribe that lived at the Fall Line of the James River in 1607 relied upon creeks and springs for water, as well as the constant supply of the James River.
+The Europeans who settled the site, which was developed into Richmond starting in 1737, also drilled community wells to provide water for drinking, cooking, and cleaning at individual houses.

 Today, some residents still fill up jugs at springs in public parks, but Richmond relies upon the James River as its source of raw water.
 A dam at Williams Island diverts river water to settling basins near Byrd Park, which then supply the drinking water treatment plant.